customerio/customerio-ios/README.md

 ```

 2. Great!
 Now when a push notification is touched that should launch a deep link, the Customer.io SDK will open the deep link URL for you.
 3. Lastly, you need to setup deep linking in your app.
 You have 2 methods to do this.
+Pick one or do both if you wish!

 * **Universal Links**.
 Universal links are great if you want to open up your mobile app instead of web browser when your customer navigates to a webpage of your website.
 However, Universal Links do take more time to setup.
 Follow [this guide on how to setup Universal Links in your app](https://developer.apple.com/documentation/xcode/supporting-universal-links-in-your-app).